-The Yellowhammer State has invested heavily in heavy industries and in aerospace engineering.
-Corporations like Mercedes Benz, Hyundai, Toyota and Honda operate large facilities in the state and companies like Boeing and the Marshall Space Center have created jobs for much of the state’s educated class.
+The Yellowhammer State has invested considerably in heavy industries and in aerospace engineering.
+Corporations such as Mercedes Benz, Hyundai, Toyota, and Honda operate large facilities in the state, and organizations such as Boeing and the Marshall Space Center have created jobs for much of the state’s educated class.

-Continuous investment in the large industries particularly in large cities like Birmingham has left much of the rural parts desperate for state support to improve their living and economic situations.
+Continuous investment in large industries, particularly in large cities like Birmingham, has left much of the rural parts desperate for state support to improve their living and economic situations.
 Private farms have declined at a steady rate since the 1960s, as land has been sold to developers, timber companies, and large farming conglomerates.